butlersh/core/README.md

 ## Security Setup

-The main purpose is creating a sudo user called `forge` to manage it's server.
+The main purpose is creating a sudo user called `forge` to manage servers.

 - Create a sudo user called `forge`.
 - Prevent SSH using root user or password.